War in Donbas: January 2017 eruption of heavy fighting and failed ceasefires

-As reported on 27 December 2018, Yuriy Biriukov, an advisor to Ukrainian President Petro Poroshenko, claimed that almost the entire "grey zone" between the warring sides had been liberated from Russian-led forces without breaching the Minsk peace agreements, and came under the control of the Ukrainian Armed Forces.
-This was confirmed the following day by Chief of the General Staff of the Armed Forces of Ukraine Viktor Muzhenko.
-On the same day, a new (and the 22nd attempt at an) indefinite truce starting midnight 29 December was agreed.
-Both the Ukrainians and the separatists accused each other of violating the ceasefire on the day it came into effect.
+On 28 December 2018, Ukraine's Chief of the General Staff, Viktor Muzhenko, said that almost the entire "grey zone" between the warring sides had been liberated from Russian-led forces without breaching the Minsk peace agreements.
+The same day, a new (and the 22nd attempt at an) ceasefire starting midnight 29 December was agreed.
+Both sides accused each other of violating the ceasefire within hours.

-On 7 March 2019, the Trilateral Contact Group on Ukraine agreed on a new truce to start on 8 March 2019.
-Although Ukraine claimed that "Russian proxies" (the separatists) had violated it on the same day, fighting did die down, with the Ukrainian side stating that the ceasefire was fully observed from 10 March 2019.
-In June, Russia began distributing Russian passports to Ukrainians living in the regions of Donbas.
-Which was considered by Ukrainian government as a step towards annexation of the region.
+A new ceasefire was agreed to start on 8 March 2019.
+Although Ukraine claimed that "Russian proxies" violated it on the same day, fighting died down, with the Ukrainian side stating that the ceasefire was fully observed from 10 March 2019.

+In June 2019, Russia began distributing Russian passports to Ukrainians living in the regions of Donbas.
+This was considered by the Ukrainian government as a step towards annexation of the region.